January 5, 2021

 We cannot rely on voluntary, non-remunerated plasma donations alone to meet this growing demand.
 The only way to provide immunocompromised patients with the plasma-derived products they rely on is to pay plasma donors.

-2. Ensuring A Secure and Sufficient Supply
+2. Ensuring A Secure and Sufficient Supply of Plasma

 In Canada, we currently import 80% of the plasma therapies we create from the plasma of American donors.
 In fact, the United States, a nation that permits paid plasma donations, is responsible for 70% of the global plasma supply.
 When grouped with other countries that allow plasma donors to be compensated, including Austria, Czechia, Germany, and Hungary, 90% of the total supply of plasma can be accounted for.
 Clearly, paid plasma donations work.